 Reducing budgets in public services also means there is less money available to subsidise traditional transport services.
 This is a major issue in rural areas where journey times on public transport to a local services can exceed two hours.
 As a result residents are heavily dependent on private cars which is costly, both financially and environmentally exacerbating problems of loneliness and making it harder for young people to access training and employment.

-The challenge we are setting has three parts:
+The challenge set has three parts: